Termius for Windows, macOS, and Linux allows you to integrate your AWS cloud with Termius.

 - Enable import of your AWS connections to a group.

-Note: AWS integration is not available in the Hobby (free) plan.
+Note: AWS integration is not available in the Starter (free) plan.

 Add an IAM user in AWS